Yepme: Operations

-The main target consumer for Yepme.com is tier 2 and tier 3 towns, where the big apparel brands do not have many retail stores.
+The main target customer for Yepme.com is tier 2 and tier 3 towns, where the big apparel brands do not have many retail stores.
 According to Hindu Business Line, of the 13,000 orders that Yepme.com received in July and August 2011, about 69 per cent were from about 500 tier 2 and tier 3 towns, with the rest coming from six major cities.
 About 35 per cent of the site orders are from places not serviced by courier companies and can only be reached through India Post.

-According to Yepme's COO Sandeep Sharma; since around 70 per cent of Yepme's shipments are going to the smaller towns, the company will provide a Hindi language option on its website.
+According to Yepme's COO Sandeep Sharma; since around 70 per cent of Yepme's shipments are going to the smaller towns and the company is providing a Hindi language option on its website.
 Currently besides Hindi, customers at Yepme.com can also shop in Tamil, Telugu, Malayalam & Kannada.

 In the October 2011 edition of Business Today, it was reported that Yepme.com attracts over 21,000 male shoppers daily, and of that, about 1,000 visitors place at least one order on the site.
 In August 2012, Business Today reported that around 49 per cent of Yepme's 200,000 customers so far have gone back to it a second time.

 The brand is targeting a turnover of $25 million in its first year of operations and plans to scale the revenues to over $500 million in the following 3–4 years.

+As of March 2018 Yepme.com has fired 90 percent of its staff and the company is looking to windup its business and file for bankruptcy.
+As reported by many ex-employees and vendors their dues are still pending and company is least interested in paying them.
+A group of ex-employees stated they even reached the labour court and the company provided cheques, which bounced later.